mattcollier/noxious/docs/protocol-overview.md

 for delivering messages to their destination.
 Messages sent from a Tor client to a Tor hidden service never leave the Tor network which would make it difficult for anyone, including other chat participants, to determine a user's physical location.
-At the time of this writing, ALL traffic passing over the Tor network is encrypted using the RSA algorithm using a 1024 bit key.

 ### Message Encryption

+All traffic on the Tor network is encrypted using a symmetric key algorithm.
+The key used by the symmetric algorithm is changed frequently.
+This means that it would be very difficult to decrypt stored network traffic at some future date.

-All Noxious chat messages are digitally signed, then encrypted using the RSA algorithm using a 3072 bit key before they are passed to the Tor network for delivery.
+Additionally, all Noxious chat messages are digitally signed, then encrypted using the RSA algorithm using a 3072 bit key before they are passed to the Tor network for delivery.
 The public key is used to encrypt the message and only the person possessing the matching private key will be able to decrypt the message.
 Before